Mr. Serv-On: War Is Me, Pt. 1: Battle Decisions, Take a Sip and No More Questions

-On June 20, 2000 Mr. Serv-On would release his third album & first independent album titled War Is Me, Pt.
+On June 20, 2000, Mr. Serv-On would release his third studio album and first independent album titled War Is Me, Pt.
 1: Battle Decisions, it only made it to number 75 on the R&B charts.
-On October 30, 2001 Mr. Serv-On would release his fourth album titled Take a Sip via Lifetime, K.O.K., Street Level, the album would fail to make any of the Billboard charts.
-On March 18, 2003 Mr. Serv-On released his fifth album & second independent album titled No More Questions via Lifetime, the album would fail to make any of the Billboard charts.
+On October 30, 2001, Mr. Serv-On would release his fourth album titled Take a Sip via Lifetime, K.O.K., Street Level, the album would fail to make any of the Billboard charts.
+On March 18, 2003, Mr. Serv-On released his fifth album and second independent album titled No More Questions via Lifetime, the album would fail to make any of the Billboard charts.